July 9, 2025 | Selling

 Ownership: For your farmland to qualify, it must be owned by you or an immediate family member for a period longer than 24 months.
 This is the basic requirement of ownership before it is sold.

-Usage: The second requirement is that in at least two of the last five years, the property must have been used in an active farming business where you, your spouse and your common law partner or an immediate family member is on title for the farm land and has maintained in for more than 24 months and benefiting from that land as their primary source of income.
+Usage: The second requirement is that in at least two of the last five years, the property must have been used in an active farming business where you, your spouse and your common law partner or an immediate family member, is on title for the farm land and has maintained in for more than 24 months and benefitted from that land as their primary source of income.

 Looking for more farm-related real estate resources?
 Check out these blogs next!